tonigreif/InferOpt_DSIRP/README.md

 ## Remark

 We strive to continuously update this repository with improvements and enhancements.
+The instance generator is based on Python.
 Your feedback and contributions are greatly appreciated as we work towards enhancing our solution approach.

 ## Citation